Inflation Alternative via the Gravitational Field of a Singularity: Empty Universe

 We work towards understanding how the metric behaves locally, when evaluated on an outgoing radial geodesic trajectory and expressed in conformal coordinates at leading order in the vicinity of the trajectory.
 This shall facilitate a comparison with a conventional cosmological metric of an unperturbed universe.

+As a first step, we introduce deformed cylindrical coordinates, along with an expansion around small cylindrical radius, to conveniently describe the vicinity of the straight line trajectory.
+By \textit{deformed cylindrical coordinates} at small radius we mean substitutions:

+where our deformation allows the $\bm{r}$ term on the right hand side to have a $z$-dependent coefficient, as well as includes $\bm{r}^2$ and $\bm{r}^3$ terms that are sub-leading for small $\bm{r}$.
+Note that $\bm{r}$ is related to the original Boyer-Lindquist $\theta$ angle variable, while $z$ is related to the original $r$ radius variable; however, in the following $\bm{r}$ and $z$ will serve as the radius and axis variables respectively.
+The functions $f_1(z),\,f_2(z),$ and $f_3(z)$ should be chosen such that this coordinate transformation is invertible in the small $\bm{r}$ region of interest.
+We make the following particular choices:

-As a first step, we introduce a cylindrical type of coordinates, along with an expansion around small cylindrical radius, to describe the vicinity of the straight line trajectory.
-To that end, we perform the following change of coordinates $(r, \theta)\to(\bm{r},z)$ for $z\geq 0$, and an expansion around small $\bm{r}\ll M$:\footnote{Here, small cylindrical radius $\bm{r}$ corresponds to small $\theta$, while the original spherical radius $r$ approaches $z$ in that limit.}
+because they lead to a useful form of the resulting metric.
+In terms of a direct change of coordinates $(r, \theta)\to(\bm{r},z)$ for $z\geq 0$, and an expansion around small $\bm{r}\ll a^2/M$, we have:\footnote{Here, small cylindrical radius $\bm{r}$ corresponds to small $\theta$, while the original oblate spheroidal radius $r$ approaches $z$ in that limit.}

 resulting in the following differential relations